 Following the current global trend of declining conventional foreign aid, a strong and promising form of cooperation called South-South Cooperation (SSC) is rapidly gaining global recognition and institutionalization among the under-developed and developing countries of the South.
 South-South Cooperation is a very important platform for a developing country like Bangladesh in the changing world situation.
 Bangladesh from the very beginning has been playing an important role in the platform.
 The Hon'ble Prime Minister Sheikh Hasina has already been awarded with the South-South Leadership Award 2013 and the South-South Visionary Award 2014 for her visionary leadership in SSC.
-Bangladesh also received the UN South-South Cooperation.
+Bangladesh also received the UN South-South Cooperation Award in recognition of its significant contribution to South-South Cooperation.